jbcoe/value_types/DRAFT.md

 The older types `indirect_value` and `polymorphic_value` had constructors that take a pointer, copier, and deleter.
 The copier and deleter could be used to specify how the object should be copied and deleted.
-The existence of a pointer constructor introduces undesirable capabilities into the design of `polymorphic_value`, such as allowing the possibility of object slicing on copy when the dynamic and static types of a derived-type pointer do not match.
+The existence of a pointer constructor introduces undesirable properties into the design of `polymorphic_value`, such as allowing the possibility of object slicing on copy when the dynamic and static types of a derived-type pointer do not match.